 I’m a bridge to a simpler, more authentic, more nourishing, slow-food life.
 I can’t wait for the next chapter, because I know that now that I’ve found my passion I will keep learning and keep teaching my craft.

 Butter For All consists of original recipes developed to exclude refined sugars, include healthy fats and that are deeply focused on Weston A. Price Foundation, Wise Traditions and Nourishing Traditions principles.
 Along with articles on how to grow your own organic vegetable and herb garden for food and medicine, how to raise animals in an urban setting, and how to raise a creative and naturally inspired child.

 I hope you will join me on this adventure.
 I want you in my village.
 I need you on my team.
-And the world needs our combined voices for ethical and sustainable farming!
+And the world needs our combined voices for ethical sustainable farming and living!